 Counter-narratives: American Indian Cultures of the West

-The following group of documents offers three distinct perspectives on American Indian cultures of the West.
+The group of documents in this section offers three distinct perspectives on American Indian cultures of the West.
 The first is a painting by Seth Eastman, a soldier in the U.S. Army who created hundreds of illustrations of American Indian life in the mid-nineteenth century.
 Many of these works were published in Henry Rowe Schoolcraft’s six-volume, government-funded work, Information Regarding the History, Conditions, and Prospects of the Indian Tribes of the United States.
 While many of Eastman’s works portray the Dakota people in what is now Minnesota, this painting represents a Zuni community in New Mexico.
 The Zuni are one of the Pueblo peoples, who established agricultural societies in the Southwest thousands of years before the arrival of Europeans.
 The term pueblo also refers to their towns and, specifically, to their adjacent, multi-story, stone and adobe houses.

 The second document is a drawing by Frederick Gokliz, a Chiricahua Apache artist from the San Carlos Indian Reservation in southeastern Arizona.